mastodon/documentation/content/en/admin/config.md

 Example value: `https://assets.example.com`

+{{< hint style="info" >}}
+You must serve the files with CORS headers, otherwise some functions of Mastodon's web UI will not work.
+For example, if Mastodon's web UI is served from `example.com`, then you may need a CORS header like `Access-Control-Allow-Origin: example.com`
+{{</ hint >}}

 #### `S3_ALIAS_HOST`

 Similar to `CDN_HOST`, you may serve *user-uploaded* files from a separate host.
 In fact, if you are using external storage like Amazon S3, Minio or Google Cloud, you will by default be serving files from those services' URLs.